Alburquerque, Bohol: Rivers and river basins

 Several small rivers and creeks, which have their headwaters in the elevated terrain in the northern part, traverse the Alburquerque municipality.
 These rivers and creeks generally flow in a north to south direction and drain the major part of municipality into Bohol Sea.
 The only major river basin is the Tagbuane River Basin situated on the eastern part of Alburquerque (19.94 km2 or 94.64% of municipal area).
 The municipality of Albuquerque has a poorly developed drainage system, due to presence of permeable limestone, which covers most of municipal area and enables infiltration of large portion of effective rainfall into underground.
 This is characteristic for karstified limestone terrain.

 Surface water runoff (estimated at 304 mm/km2), is estimated to be 24100 m3 on average, which is sufficient to satisfy the water demand of 65 m3 for irrigation purposes.

 The potable water demand, including domestic, industrial, institutional and commercial water demands of urban and rural population, was estimated in 1998 to be 926 m3, projected to increase to 1529 m3 by 2030.
 Majority of this water demand (67.4%) in 2030 is for urban population.
 The water demand estimated at 65 m3, is required to irrigate 1.5 ha of land in brgy Ponong.

 Climate

 Barangays

+Alburquerque is politically subdivided into 11 barangays.
+Each barangay consists of puroks and some have sitios.

-Alburquerque comprises 11 barangays, of which six are characterized as coastal (Bahi, San Agustin, Western Poblacion, Eastern Poblacion, Sta Felomina, and Tagbuane) and five as upland (Ponong, Toril, Basacdacu, Cantiguib and Dangay).
+There are 6 barangays which characterized as coastal (Bahi, San Agustin, Western Poblacion, Eastern Poblacion, Sta Felomina, and Tagbuane) and 5 as upland (Ponong, Toril, Basacdacu, Cantiguib and Dangay).
 Furthermore, the urban population is located in three barangays namely, East and West Poblacion and Ponong.